Skip to content

 EVOLUTION and DEVELOPMENT

 This project combines paleontology and developmental biology to study bird evolution from avian dinosaurs to extant birds.
 Multiple skeletal adaptations separated birds from their avian dinosaur ancestors.
-Our focus is on the Cretaceous transition from long- to short-tailed birds and fusion events within the axial skeleton.
-Cretaceous short-tailed birds and modern avians share a truncated tail with the fusion of distal caudal vertebrae into a pygostyle (a bony rod that supports the tail fan feathers) and the synsacrum.
-These transitions were so advantageous that birds, arguably the most successful terrestrial vertebrates, have maintained the same configuration for 125 million years.
-Our studies aim to understand the morphogenesis and molecular mechanisms of avian axial skeletal development and correlate that information with the fossil record.
+We focus on the Cretaceous transition from long- to short-tailed birds and fusion events within the axial skeleton.
+Cretaceous short-tailed birds and modern avians share a truncated tail with the fusion of distal caudal vertebrae into a pygostyle (a bony rod that supports the tail fan feathers) and the synsacrum that stiffens the spine, a requirement for flight.
+These transitions were so advantageous that birds, arguably the most successful terrestrial vertebrates, have maintained the same configuration for the last 125 million years.
+We aim to understand axial skeletal development, morphogenesis and molecular mechanisms and correlate that information with the fossil record.

 Courses Taught